hylowaker/Phyloward/README.md

          $ phyloward extract much doge

-    If you are dealing with archaeal genome, add `--archaea` option.
+    Note: If you are dealing with archaeal genome, add `--archaea` option.

 2. After several genomes were processed with `phyloward extract`, you can align those core gene sequences to infer phylogenetic trees using `phyloward align` command.